khonsulabs/bonsaidb/README.md

 [![Documentation for `main` branch](https://img.shields.io/badge/docs-main-informational)](https://khonsulabs.github.io/pliantdb/main/pliantdb/)
 [![HTML Coverage Report for `main` branch](https://img.shields.io/badge/coverage-report-informational)](https://khonsulabs.github.io/pliantdb/coverage/)

-PliantDB aims to be a [Rust](https://rust-lang.org)-written document database inspired by [CouchDB](https://couchdb.apache.org/).
+PliantDB aims to be a [Rust](https://rust-lang.org)-written, ACID-compliant, document-database inspired by [CouchDB](https://couchdb.apache.org/).
 While it is inspired by CouchDB, this project will not aim to be compatible with existing CouchDB servers, and it will be implementing its own replication, clustering, and sharding strategies.

 ## Project Goals

 The high-level goals for this project are:

-- Be able to a document-based database's schema using Rust types.
+- ☑️ Be able to a document-based database's schema using Rust types.
-- Run within your Rust binary, simplifying basic deployments.
+- ☑️ Run within your Rust binary, simplifying basic deployments.
+- ☑️ Run as a local-only file-based database with no networking involved.
 - Run stand-alone, allowing more complex deployments and scaling your app separately from scaling the database.
-- Run in a single-database, local-only mode with no networking involved.
-- Run in a multi-database and networked mode with TLS enabled by default.
+- Run in a multi-database, networked mode with TLS enabled by default.
 - Easily set up read-replicas between multiple servers.
 - Easily run a highly-available quorum-based cluster across at least 3 servers
 - Expose a Publish/Subscribe eventing system